Gossamer-React/Lucid/README.md

 5. Have fun!

-## Usage
-**Note:**  The current version of React-Lucid works best for local projects.

 ### GraphQL View

 ### Component Tree View

 ## Contributing

 Please feel free to fork this repo and submit pull requests.
-Also, if you have any requests od suggestions for features, please contact us.
+Also, if you have any requests or suggestions for features, please contact us.

 ## Our Team